WeRePack/repack-for-woocommerce/README.txt

 == Description ==

 This plugin is part of the WeRePack.org initiative to avoid packaging waste and helps shop owners and their customers save resources.
-To do this, the plugin adds a field in the WooCommerce payment process where customers can give their consent to receive reused shipping packaging.
+To do this, the plugin adds a field in the WooCommerce checkout process where customers can give their consent to receive reused shipping packaging.
 So simple, so effective.
 And with lots of customization options via filters, let us know if there's anything else you need.

 **Current features**